-The Compensation Committee of the Board is responsible for determining compensation for the Company's executive officers and other employees, and administering the 2017 Incentive Award Plan and the 2004 Incentive Award Plan (although no new grants are issued under that plan), the Company's management bonus plan and other compensation programs.
-The committee reviewed and discussed the Compensation, Discussion and Analysis with management and based on that review and discussion, recommended its inclusion in this Proxy Statement.
+The Compensation Committee of the Board is responsible for determining compensation for the Company's executive officers, and administering the 2017 Incentive Award Plan (and if approved by stockholders at this meeting the Amended and Restated 2017 Incentive Award Plan) and the 2004 Incentive Award Plan (although no new grants are issued under that plan), the Company's management bonus plan and other compensation programs.
+The Compensation Committee has reviewed and discussed the Compensation, Discussion and Analysis with management and based on that review and discussion, recommended to our Board of Directors its inclusion in this Proxy Statement.